Tinker-Twins/YOLO-ROS-2/README.md

-# Darknet YOLO ROS 2
+# Darknet YOLO with ROS 2